 National Gallery of Iceland

-Over 14,000 works of art are owned by the National Gallery of Iceland, and exhibitions featuring these wonderful collections are spread across 3 separate locations in Reykjavik.
+Over 14,000 works of art are owned by the National Gallery of Iceland, and exhibitions featuring these wonderful collections are spread across 3 separate locations in Reykjavík.
 The pieces held at the galleries showcase the talent of Icelandic artists

-For information about the National Gallery of Iceland sites, opening hours and prices, visit the website
+For information about the National Gallery of Iceland sites, opening hours, and prices, visit the website.

 Gallerí Fold

-This gallery in Reykjavik represents some of the most well-known artists in Iceland and is the country’s leading auction house and art dealership.
+This gallery in Reykjavík represents some of the most well-known artists in Iceland and is the country’s leading auction house and art dealership.
 There are many quality masterpieces on show throughout the 5 exhibition spaces.

 Information about Gallerí Fold